-It’s often hard to choose the right way out of debt for you and your family.
+Sometimes it’s not clear which is the right way out of debt for you and your family.
 Obviously you want the easier way if both roads get to the same place at the same time!
-But you are having to make choices about your debts now.
-You can’t be sure what is going to happen over the next few years or how your creditors will react.
+But you can’t be sure what is going to happen over the next few years or how your creditors will react and you are having to make choices about your debts now.

 Look at some of the possible trade-offs: